zmkfirmware/zmk/docs/docs/development/hardware-integration/index.md

 ---
-title: Boards, Shields, and Keymaps
+title: Hardware Integration
+sidebar_label: Overview
 ---

-## Architecture Overview

 The foundational elements needed to get a specific keyboard working with ZMK can be broken down into: